r-bhikhie/EulerProject/README.md

-# EulerProject
+## Project Euler
-Files to solve the EulerProject
+Files to solve the EulerProject.
+This repository only has one branch.